allangelman/mastermind/README.md

 Here is a video of the multiplayer feature!

 https://user-images.githubusercontent.com/45411265/210301372-25719991-38ae-4614-90d4-f6b9bb477c8d.mov

-# Reflections
+# Edge cases

-## Known bugs / desired improvmenets
+## Two players with the same name

-- If two players with the same name enter one game, the multiplayer game result won't be updated correctly since I am used a dictionary to compute that value, which relies on unique keys.
+If two players with the same name enter one game, the multiplayer game result won't be updated correctly since I am used a dictionary to compute that value, which relies on unique keys.
 The solution would be to enforce a unique constraint on the name column in the game_boards table and then have error handeling on the front end.
 Another solution would be to implement login and store player information in it's own table.

+## Same game opened in two windows

-- If you open the same game in two browsers and update the rows, and then refresh, the board will be loaded with all the rows from both games.
+If you open the same game in two browsers and update the rows, and then refresh, the board will be loaded with all the rows from both games.
 The solution would be to enforce a unique contraint on the game_rows table between the game_board_id and row_num columns.
 In other words, it should not be allowed to have two game_row entries both with a row_num of 1 and both with the same game_board_id.
 Once the unique constraint is enforced, then there should also be error handeling on the front end.
 Another possiblity would be to optomistically update the row and upon any error, the row falls back to the empty state.

-- I noticed sometimes, the first time I click of one the start game buttons on the inital page, it takes a while for the game page to load.
-I believe this is because of the way I have it set up where the game and board are created on the index.tsx page and then queried again in the [id].tsx page as I described in the above diagram.
+## Checking a row without all numbers filled

-- I currently represent the default board values as -1 values which I render as dark gray on the frontend.
+I currently represent the default board values as -1 values which I render as dark gray on the frontend.
 I also allow users to submit checks even if they did not fill out all the number values.
 If someone submits a row without all the numbers inputted and then refresh, the -1 values get saved into the database, and get parsed incorrectly on the frontend when the data loads in.

+# Reflections

+## Known bugs / desired improvmenets

 - When I was working on setting up my development environment, I time boxed it, and decided to just made a production database and production API.
 I was running into errors when trying to run my local API, so I decided to just punt on that issue.
 I think ideally, I maybe would have even looked into setting up my developmenet environement with Docker.
+- Adding back players table... then you can load all the games by player ID

 ## Things I learned